University of Adelaide Study Abroad Program in Australia

 If you are interested in applying for the University of Adelaide internship program, please contact David Watkins for the application.

-The Summer Australia Summer Public Health program, hosted at the University of Adelaide, offers an amazing opportunity to study public health, indigenous health and bioethics, all while living in the heart of bustling, easygoing Adelaide.
+The University of Adelaide offers an amazing opportunity to study in Australia for five weeks in the summer.
+Available subjects include public health, business, economics, indigenous studies, law and more.
+Students live in the heart of bustling, friendly Adelaide.
 Click here for more information.